TheBondReturns/Internship/README.md

 # Internship
-Wrote a MATLAB software for an R&D company that optimizes system parameters for a UV-Vis-NIR Raman spectrometer.
+Wrote a MATLAB software for an R&D company that optimizes system parameters, maximizing wavelength resolution for a given UV-Vis-NIR Raman spectrometer system.

 Example setup: